-Minecraft 1.15.1 (Buzzing Bees) is here!
+Minecraft 1.17 (Caves and Cliffs Update) is here!
 This script and guide are written to help you get a great performing Raspberry Pi Minecraft server up and running in only a few minutes.

 - Sets up fully operational Minecraft server in a couple of minutes

 - Runs the highly efficient “Paper” Minecraft server

 - Raspbian / Ubuntu / Debian distributions supported